altfatterz/learning-kafka/confluent-for-kubernetes/autogenerated-tls-only/README.md

 $ kubectl apply -f secure-producer.yaml
 ```

-Check the data in Control Center
+Check the data in Control Center to verify that the `elastic-0` topic is populated.

 ### Cleanup